 You might prefer to enable LDAP authentication by using an LDAP specification.
 This option is recommended: it is easier to use, no external scripts are required, it provides greater flexibility in defining bind methods, it allows users who are not in the LDAP directory to be authenticated against Perforce's internal user database, and it is more secure.
-For more information, see "Authentication options" in chapter "Administering Perforce:Superuser Tasks."
+For more information, see "Authentication options" on page 69.